 The Finder on your Mac

 Represented by the blue icon with the smiling face, the Finder is the home base for your Mac.
 You use it to organize and access almost everything on your Mac, including documents, images, movies, and any other files you have.
 To open a Finder window, click the Finder icon in the Dock at the bottom of the screen.

 Sync devices.
-When you connect a device like an iPhone or iPad, you can see it in the Finder sidebar.
-Double-click the device’s icon to see options to back up, update, and restore your device.
+When you connect a device like an iPhone or iPad, it appears in the Finder sidebar.
+Double-click the device’s icon to see options to back up, update, sync, and restore your device.

 Gallery View.
 With Gallery View, you can see a large preview of your selected file, so you can visually identify your images, video clips, and other documents.
-The Preview pane shows information to help you identify the file you want.
+The Preview pane on the right shows information to help you identify the file you want.
 Use the scrubber bar at the bottom to quickly locate what you’re looking for.
 To close or open the Preview pane, press Shift-Command-P. To show the Preview pane options in the Finder, choose View > Show Preview.
 To customize what’s shown, choose View > Show Preview Options, then select the options for your file type.

 Tip: To show filenames in Gallery View, press Command-J and select “Show filename.”

-Tip: Select a file and press the Space bar to open Quick Look.
+Quick Look.
+Select a file and press the Space bar to open Quick Look.
 Use the buttons at the top of the Quick Look window to sign PDFs; trim audio and video files; and mark up, rotate, and crop images without opening a separate app.
 To learn more about Quick Look and markup features, see View and edit files with Quick Look on Mac and Mark up files on Mac in the macOS User Guide.